 Understanding broad environmental changes: PESTEL Framework

 The PESTEL framework helps simplify trends in a company’s broad environment.
-By systematically considering the political, economic, social, technology, ecological and legal factors that may impact a company, it is possible to identify likely trends that may impact an organization.
+By systematically considering the political, economic, social, technological, ecological and legal factors that may impact a company, it is possible to identify likely trends that may impact an organization.

 From an investment standpoint, this analysis can be useful at identifying threats that could negatively impact a firm.
 Changes in social tastes or technology advancements are important to consider – identifying those firms better placed to capitalize on the environmental changes.